black bean soup

 Instructions

 • Sauté the vegetables.
 Chop the onion, bell pepper, and celery (trinity).
 Warm a pot over medium heat.
 Add the olive oil, onion, bell pepper, and celery.
 Cook, stirring occasionally for about 7 minutes.
 Chop the garlic and add to the pot with the cumin, chipotle, and salt.
-Stir to coat the vegetables.
+Stir to coat the vegetables and turn off the heat to avoid burning.

 • Simmer and blend the beans.
 Drain and rinse the beans.
-Combine the beans and water with the vegetables and bring to a simmer, about 8 minutes.
+Add the beans and water to the pot and scrape with a spatula to release any caramelization from the bottom of the pot.
+Bring to a simmer over medium heat, about 8 minutes.
 Use an immersion blender to blend the stew for about 30 seconds or transfer 2 cups to a blender and blend until smooth and add back to the pot.

 Nutrition